 The process parameters are explored and optimised at lab scale.
 Examples of parameters for cell culture are the expansion of cells, temperature, oxygen, pH, stirrer speed, and concentration of metabolites and vaccine product.
 For down-stream process (DSP), examples of parameters are temperature, flow rate, salt concentration, or column height for ion-exchange column chromatography.
 Critical parameters for each step of the process must be identified, and optimum set points and ranges defined experimentally.
 Critical are the yield, purity and stability of intermediate products.

 Caution must be taken with raw material used for culture media and buffers.
 Lots of raw material should be evaluated to control input and identify potential sources of variation to establish specifications that will support a stable process performance and product quality.
 The same is true for the cells (expression system/ biological source organism) that are used to produce antigen, which must be stable for multiple production runs.
 A risk assessment would be appropriate to estimate the potential impact of process variations on product quality (based on literature, other development projects, and regulatory requirements).

 The product quantity (yield) is optimised assuming that the product quality will not change, which will be demonstrated later.
 The selected set-points for the different process steps is confirmed with product testing in animals.

 It is important that Regulatory becomes involved at this early stage of development to ensure that the proper guidelines are consulted and followed.
-Depending on the nature and the TPP of the TB vaccine under development (live genetically modified vaccines, vectored vaccines, protein-based vaccines etc.), the relevance of the general and specific WHO, ICH and Pharmacopeia guidelines will be evaluated to identify a general regulatory path and possible barriers and if feasible, mitigation will be defined.
+Depending on the nature and the TPP of the TB vaccine under development (live genetically modified vaccines, vectored vaccines, protein-based vaccines etc.), the relevance of the general and specific WHO, ICH and Pharmacopeia guidelines will be evaluated to identify a general regulatory path and possible barriers and, if feasible, mitigation will be defined.
 For more information refer to the references in the introduction of this function.

-For example, for live TB vaccines, the regulations and guidelines applicable to BCG will be taken into consideration.
+For example, for live TB vaccines, the regulations and guidelines applicable to BCG can be considered.
 These are the US Pharmacopeia (USP) and European Pharmacopoeia (EP BCG vaccine, freeze-dried 0163) monographs and WHO recommendations on BCG vaccine, which specify safety, genetic stability, detailed characterisation of Master and Working seeds, antibiotic resistance marker, BSE/TSE exposure.
-For an antigen-based TB vaccine containing a new adjuvant, the WHO guidelines on the non-clinical evaluation of vaccine adjuvants and adjuvanted vaccines, 2103 will have to be taken into consideration.
+See references to guidelines for other vaccine technologies in the Introduction.